kuzzleio/sdk-android/README.md

 Official Kuzzle Android SDK
 ======

-This SDK version requires Kuzzle v1.0.0-RC9 or higher.

 ## About Kuzzle

 A backend software, self-hostable and ready to use to power modern apps.